-- 1. Be ready to engage the threat at any time while moving, so keep your firearm in the appropriate orientation and your finger off the trigger until you are ready to fire or when your firearm is extended. - 2.
+- 1. Be ready to engage the threat at any time while moving, so keep your firearm in the appropriate orientation and your finger off the trigger and indexed on the frame until you are justified in shooting. - 2.
 Move quickly and decisively without hesitation, and use concealment along the way if available. - 3.
 Be aware of foot placement to avoid tripping.
 You may need to run, crawl, "duck walk," or slide-step laterally to reach cover.